achiestdragon/leggie/README.txt

    this is the alpha prototype version and is still in development as such some parts :-

-    1   may need modifying to fit properly
+    1   parts may need modifying to fit properly some small mods

     2   the documentation may be incompleate
+           it still is

     3   parts are subject to change without notice

     4   there is  no garantee that it will work

     5   the software is still beeing written so maybe incompleate or none functional

     6   other stuff as it becomes apparent

     current progress
-     parts printed , and robot assembled , at least it all fits together
+     parts printed , and robot assembled , at least it all fits together some minor mods but couple of extra holes but it fits

      legs wired , battery and power regulators and distribution done , pi3 mounted, wireing loom done ,

-     robot arduinos to mount
+     robot leg driver arduinos mounted , it powers up , reads the adc values sorting the pwm drive code

-     the joystick is finished, and its arduino software tested
+     the joystick is finished, and its arduino software tested this bit at least is done and working

-     the contoller pc side code ie joystick to wifi to robot and robot status over wifi to pc display still to do
+     the contoller pc side code ie joystick to wifi to robot and robot status over wifi to pc display still to do although inital testing is going to be done with joystick connected directly to the onboard pi3 via usb

      camera pan tilt mount still todo and camera / head sensors to sort

+     parts list for the electronics and hardware

-TODO:-  to sort out in genaral for next version
+TODO:-  most are to sort out in genaral for next version

    do some documentation for the project , assembly instructions , programming and setup guide, operating guide , fix spellings

-   parts list for the electronics and hardware

    draw a schematic wireing diagram for it

    camera pan and  tilt brackets 3d printable parts  ( once its decided